28th April 2023

 Separation of legal and health issues.

-Incarceration within the Justice system only allows the addict to broaden their contact base.
-Given the innate ability of individuals to be innovative to satisfy human needs (including needs not listed in Maslow’s theory), we are not particularly confident that being in jail will necessarily mean no access to drugs.
+Incarceration within the Justice system and given the innate ability of individuals to be innovative to satisfy human needs (including needs not listed in Maslow’s theory), we are not particularly confident that being in jail will necessarily mean no access to drugs.

 While we strongly advocate the health aspect as essential to address, the criminal aspect must not be ignored.